Yield (metric)

-Yield (metric) is a significant metric used in integrated circuit reliability engineering.
-It quantifies the proportion of manufactured chips that meet the required performance specifications despite variations in the semiconductor fabrication process.
+In integrated circuit reliability engineering, yield is a metric used to quantify the proportion of manufactured chips that meet the required performance specifications despite variations in the semiconductor fabrication process.
 In modern semiconductor manufacturing, yield has a direct influence on the cost of chip products.
 As such, it is crucial for circuit designers to accurately estimate yield and to improve it as much as possible during the design phase.
-This demand has led to two central problems in the field: yield estimation (also referred to as yield analysis) and yield optimization.
+This demand has led to two central problems in the field: yield estimation and yield optimization.

 Background

-As semiconductor technologies scale down to the nanometer regime, approaching the physical limits of devices, process variations—such as doping fluctuations, intra-die mismatches, and threshold voltage variations—have become increasingly significant in affecting circuit performance.
+As semiconductor technologies scale down to the nanometer regime, approaching the physical limits of devices, process variations such as doping fluctuations, intra-die mismatches, and threshold voltage variations have become increasingly significant in affecting circuit performance.
 These variations may cause the fabricated chips to fail to meet nominal design specifications, which is particularly pronounced in analog and mixed-signal CMOS circuits.
 To quantitatively describe the robustness of a chip under process variations, the concept of yield is introduced, which refers to the proportion of circuits that meet design specifications despite such variations.
 Therefore, circuit designers need to consider not only improving nominal performance but also optimizing yield.